nubank/nuvigator/README.md

 This package aims to provide a powerful routing abstraction over Flutter Navigators.
-Using a most declarative and concise approach you will be able to model complex navigation flows without needing to worry about several complex aspects and tricky behaviours that the framework will handle for you.
+Using a most declarative and concise approach you will be able to model complex navigation flows without needing to worry about several tricky behaviours that the framework will handle for you.

 Below you will find a description of the main components of this frameworks, and how you can use they in your project.